junxit/us-congress-bills-111/metadata.md

 - 2009-10-13 — Referred to House Oversight and Government Reform
 - 2009-10-13 — Referred to House Transportation and Infrastructure
 - 2009-10-13 — Referred to the Committee on Natural Resources, and in addition to the Committees on Transportation and Infrastructure, and Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2009-10-14 — Referred to the Subcommittee on Highways and Transit.
+- 2009-10-20 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2009-11-05 — Subcommittee Hearings Held.
+- 2009-11-18 — Committee Consideration and Mark-up Session Held.
+- 2009-11-18 — Ordered to be Reported by Voice Vote.
+- 2009-11-18 — Subcommittee on National Parks, Forests and Public Lands Discharged.
+- 2009-12-07 — Committee on Oversight and Government discharged.
+- 2009-12-07 — Committee on Oversight and Government discharged.
+- 2009-12-07 — Committee on Transportation discharged.
+- 2009-12-07 — Committee on Transportation discharged.
+- 2009-12-07 — Considered under suspension of the rules. (consideration: CR H13537-13540)
+- 2009-12-07 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3804.
+- 2009-12-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-12-07 — Ms. Bordallo moved to suspend the rules and pass the bill, as amended.
+- 2009-12-07 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H13537-13539)
+- 2009-12-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H13537-13539)
+- 2009-12-07 — Placed on the Union Calendar, Calendar No. 212.
+- 2009-12-07 — Reported by the Committee on Natural Resources.
+H. Rept.
+111-360, Part I.
+- 2009-12-07 — Reported by the Committee on Natural Resources.
+H. Rept.
+111-360, Part I.